LaunchCodeEducation/intro-to-programming-csharp/src/chapters/introduction/class-platforms.rst

 ------------------

-Repl.it *Classroom* provides online code editing and submission, but it also allows teachers to post instructions and establish automatic code evaluation.
+Repl.it *Classroom* provides online code editing and submission, but it also allows instructors  and TAs to post instructions and establish automatic code evaluation.

 Assignments in a classroom can kept private from people who are not enrolled, and grades can only be viewed by designated instructors.